 Days later, the pain became so excruciating that Susie had to rush Mackey to the nearest ER.
 The ER doctor told Mackey that her liver was riddled with tumors that he stopped counting after 13.

 Mackey remained in the hospital for a week.
-Once released Mackey tried to see her oncologist but was told she needed to have a PET scan first.
-She was so weak and depleted that Susie and their best friend, Kim, had to practically carry Mackey in for the PET scan.
+Once released she tried to see her oncologist but was told she needed to have a PET scan first.
+She was so weak and depleted that Susie and their best friend, Kim, had to practically carry Mackey in for the scan.

 The PET scan revealed that Mackey had pancreatic cancer that spread to her liver.
 Her breast cancer from five years prior had no relation to this current bout.

 Mackey was finally able to see her oncologist and share this new discovery only to be told that there was “nothing else that [could] be done” and that the jaundice that she was still experiencing was “probably some kind of blockage from the gall bladder surgery”.
 Her oncologist advised her to return to the ER to rule out blockage.
 Susie and Mackey left defeated.

 An ER visit a few days later confirmed there was no blockage.

 Mackey, ever the fighter, wanted to LIVE!
 In an attempt to do everything possible to stay alive, she agreed to a VERY low dosage of chemotherapy.
 The morning of her second treatment, Mackey had blood in her mouth and Susie rushed her to the ER.

 Mackey was eventually switched from Palliative to Hospice Care.
 She passed away at home with Susie by her side.